Oberlin Students Earn Top National and International Awards

 This year’s fellowship and scholarship recipients reflect the breadth of Oberlin’s academic strengths—from the sciences and public policy to languages, the arts, and research—while continuing the college’s longstanding tradition of preparing students to lead and serve in a complex, interconnected world.

 Across a wide range of highly competitive programs, Oberlin students and young alumni have secured awards that will support language study, graduate education, public service, and independent research.
 Among the most prestigious global graduate awards, Chudi Martin ’24 was named a Gates Cambridge Scholar, which funds full postgraduate study at the University of Cambridge, while Leo Hidy ’23 received a Marshall Scholarship to pursue graduate study in the United Kingdom.
-Upcoming May graduate Maya Miller ’26 will visit four continents for her Watson Fellowship, which provides a year of independent travel and research outside the United States.
+Upcoming May graduate Maya Miller ’26 will visit four continents with her Watson Fellowship, which provides a year of independent travel and research outside the United States.

 Oberlin’s strength in the sciences is also clear: Zosia Greer ’27 earned a Goldwater Scholarship, one of the nation’s most prestigious undergraduate awards in STEM fields.
 And two Obies—Tanisha Shende ’26 and Ella Halbert ’23—received awards from the National Science Foundation’s Graduate Research Fellowship Program.